 - starchy foods, such as wholemeal bread, pasta, rice and potatoes

 - plenty of fibre from wholemeal bread and pasta, breakfast cereals, rice, pulses such as beans and lentils, and fruit and vegetables – after having a baby, some women have bowel problems and constipation, and fibre helps with both of these

-- protein, such as lean meat and chicken, fish, eggs, nuts, seeds, soya foods and pulses – at least 2 portions of fish a week is recommended, including some oily fish
+- protein, such as lean meat and chicken, fish, eggs, nuts, seeds, soya foods and pulses – no more than 2 portions of fish a week is recommended, including 1 portion of oily fish

 - dairy foods, such as milk, cheese and yoghurt – these contain calcium and are a source of protein

 - non-dairy sources of calcium suitable for vegans include tofu, brown bread, pulses and dried fruit

 - drinking plenty of fluids – have a drink beside you when you settle down to breastfeed: water and skimmed or semi-skimmed milk are all good choices